tlangan1/Life-Helper-Backend/Documentation/README.md

 #### Hierarchical versus web-like item structure

-- I have as a goal to enable a web-like structure of connections between goals and objectives as well as between tasks and goals.
-- This is ambitious but I believe it will prove very useful.
+- The relationship between objectives goals and tasks is not strictly hierarchical.
+A goal may be required by one or more objectives and a task may be required by one or more goals.

 ### Root CA Management